 - The Walrus in "The Walrus and the Carpenter".
 While neither he nor the Carpenter were particularly good people in the original poem (Alice notes that the Walrus showed remorse for his actions but still ate more oysters than the Carpenter, while the Carpenter ate as many as he could), he was much more remorseful in the poem.
 Here, however, he's depicted as an arrogant, manipulative, greedy, evil aristocrat.

-- The Cheshire Cat as well.
+- The Cheshire Cat.
 In the book, he's pretty much Alice's only friend and helps guide her in his own, unique way.
 Here, he gets her in trouble with just about every appearance.

 - Adipose Rex: The Queen of Hearts.

 - Amazing Technicolor Wildlife: The blue Caterpillar, as per the book, and the Cheshire Cat.
 Indeed, this adaptation seems to have led to later adaptations making the Cheshire Cat that brilliant mix of purple and pink.

 - Anachronism Stew: A very subtle example.
 The Talking Doorknob represents an invention that was not patented until 1878, a good thirteen years after the original book was published.

 - And Starring: The opening credits list "And Introducing Kathryn Beaumont," although she had already been in relatively small roles in other films.

 - Art Shift: Wonderland has more abstract, boldly-colored backgrounds compared to the riverbank where Alice's sister read to her and Dinah.